Generalized model of incipient plasticity with parametric variations: Numerical validation of extended model

-In Figure 6, the cumulative distributions are actually plotted in form of the double-logarithm of reciprocal of survival probability, \(1 - \Phi(\sigma)\), similar to how it is shown in Figure 2.
-It must be recalled that this double-logarithmic representation used in Figure 2 here and numerous other studies reported by various authors are inspired by the form of Eq.
-(2) involving a double-exponential function, which leads to the linear behavior as verified in Sec.
-3. Nevertheless, Eq.
-(2) itself was derived with the assumption of constant activation parameters.
-In contrast, the cumulative distribution, \(\Phi(\sigma)\), given in Eqs.
-(10) and (12) are observed to be the expectation of the distribution function, \(F(\sigma)\), given in Eq.
-(2), over the ensemble of all the possible activation parameters.
+Figures~2 and 3 display the cumulative distributions as double-logarithm of the reciprocal of survival probability, \(1 - \Phi(\sigma)\), similar to the representation in Fig.~1.
+We may recall that this double-logarithmic representation used in Fig.~1 and numerous earlier studies reported is inspired by the form of Eq.~(2) involving a double-exponential function, which leads to the linear behavior as verified in Sec.
+2. Nevertheless, Eq.~(2) was derived assuming fixed activation parameters.
+In contrast, the cumulative distribution, \(\Phi(\sigma)\), given in Eqs.~(10) and (12) are observed to be the expectation of the distribution function, \(F(\sigma)\), given in Eq.~(2), over the ensemble of all the possible activation parameters.\\

-Unlike Eq.
-(2), Eq.
-(12) gives us no reason to expect a linear behavior with double-logarithmic scaling and Figs. 6 indeed reflects the non-linearity that is introduced by allowing the activation parameters to have some variance around their central values.
-The scattered plots in Figure 6 illustrate the results of the Monte-Carlo calculations.
-We find that by increasing the range over which the intercept barrier \(\left\langle G_{0} \right\rangle\) and activation volume \(v^{\ast}\) are allowed to vary, the extent of curvature of the plot can be increased.
-Moreover, cumulative distributions are separately computed using Eq.
-(12) numerically, and are also shown with the red solid curves.
-It can be seen that the Monte-Carlo results are in excellent agreement with the analytically derived expression of Eq.
-(12).
+Unlike Eq.~(2), Eq.~(12) renders no reason to expect a linear behavior with double-logarithmic scaling, and Figs.~2 and 3 clearly reflect the non-linearity introduced by allowing the activation parameters to have small variance around their central values.
+The scattered symbols in Figs.~2 and 3 illustrate the results of the Monte Carlo calculations.
+In particular, we find that for a wider range over which the activation barrier, \(G_{0}\), and activation volume, \(v^{\ast}\), are allowed to vary, the curvature of the plot increases.
+Furthermore, the cumulative distributions are independently computed numerically using Eq.~(12) and are also displayed as solid curves.
+It can be seen that the Monte Carlo results are in excellent agreement with the analytically derived expression of Eq.~(12).